Year Built

 2025-11-09T09:15:06.411616+00:00

 Dandan-Uiliq Ruoqiang Xinjiang China is a historic Temple located in Xinjiang, China (East Region).
-This Buddhist Monastery Architecture with Indian Buddhist Artistic and Textual Influences architectural masterpiece was built during the Medieval Period period and represents significant cultural and historical heritage of China (East Region).
-Dandan-Uiliq, meaning "the houses with ivory" in the local language, located northeast of Khotan in Ruoqiang County, Xinjiang, China, represents one of the most mysterious and archaeologically signifi...
+This Indian Buddhist Monastery architecture style, Gandhara architecture style, Silk Road Buddhist architecture style, Buddhist architecture style architectural masterpiece was built during the Gupta Period period and represents significant cultural and historical heritage of China (East Region).
+Dandan-Uiliq, or "the houses with ivory," lies nestled in Ruoqiang County, Xinjiang, a relic of the Khotan Kingdom's embrace of Indian Buddhist traditions along the Silk Road ([1][2]).
+This abandoned ...

 | 🕐Opening Hours | Dawn to Dusk (6 AM - 6 PM) |